 Most importantly, once these modifications are done, they are saved to disc as part of the final image, making subsequent prints a breeze.
 So which program is the most effective at doing these tasks?
 Adobe Photoshop V4.0 is the software of choice for most serious workers.
 This is the de facto standard for image processing software on both PCs and Macs.
 It’s pricey, but it is unrivaled in adaptability and power.
 There are other competent sub-$100 apps, but Photoshop should be your first option for various reasons.
 In addition to being the most powerful program, it is also the most well-supported in terms of third-party books, courses, and add-in products, as well as online forums and commercial services like CompuServe.

 Even if one has exerted some control over a freshly scanned image during the scanning process, it is referred to as raw.
 A few fundamental stages are performed on practically all scanned photos, assuming a nice clean scan.
-Adjusting contrast and brightness, color balance or tonality, sharpening and clearing up any dust spots or other undesired artifacts are just a few of the things you may do.
+Adjusting contrast and brightness, color balance or tonality, and sharpening and clearing up any dust spots or other undesired artifacts are just a few of the things you may do.

 Like its darkroom cousin, this technique can take anywhere from a few minutes to several hours, depending on the image.
 However, unlike the darkroom, the changes and corrections are completed to your satisfaction.
-Then, they are saved to disc, and an identical print can be created at any time, even by someone else.
+Then, they are saved to a disc, and an identical print can be created at any time, even by someone else.

 Darkroom employment has several negative features for many people, including isolation, chemical fumes, and dermatological problems.
 However, they can avoid these annoyances thanks to the digital darkroom.
 This is not to say that the darkroom is not enjoyable, but there’s something to be said for working in a well-lit, well-ventilated place that’s closer to the rest of the family.

-Application of Digital Imaging in Different Fields
+Applications of Digital Imaging

 Digital imaging has managed to make a mark in almost every major field in the following ways:

-Education: Teachers and students benefit from the enhanced convenience and communication that digital projectors, displays, and graphics provide to the classroom, even though theft is a prevalent problem in schools.
+Teachers and students benefit from the enhanced convenience and communication that digital projectors, displays, and graphics provide to the classroom, even though theft is a prevalent problem in schools.
 Furthermore, obtaining a fundamental digital imaging education for young workers is becoming increasingly vital.

-Medicine: A field of digital imaging that aims to help with disease detection and treatment is rapidly expanding.
+A field of digital imaging that aims to help with disease detection and treatment is rapidly expanding.
 According to the American Academy of Pediatrics, adequate imaging of children with appendicitis reduces the number of appendectomies required.
 Further developments include exact and accurate imaging of the brain, lungs, tendons, and other bodily parts—images that health practitioners may use to serve patients better.

 Image digitalization in medicine is more advantageous for both patients and medical staff as more countries adopt this new image recording method.
 Going paperless and moving toward digitization has several advantages, including reducing overall medical care costs and increasing real-time access to these photos worldwide.